MRDGH2821/use-custom-env/readme.md

 But [dotenv](https://www.npmjs.com/package/dotenv) has limitation.
 It can only load from `.env` not from `.env.thing` or `.env.local`
 [custom-env](https://www.npmjs.com/package/custom-env) exists, but there are no typescript typings

-Thus `use-env` was born, which facilitates loading custom env files.
+Thus `use-custom-env` was born, which facilitates loading custom env files.

 # Licence